drpetersonfernandes/SimpleZipDrive/ReadMe.md

 ## Prerequisites

-1.  **.NET Runtime:** The application is built for .NET 9.0 (or a compatible newer version).
+1.  **.NET Runtime:** The application is built for .NET 10.0 (or a compatible newer version).
 You'll need the .NET Desktop Runtime installed.
 2.  **Dokan Library:** This application depends on the Dokan user-mode file system library for Windows.
     *   Download and install the latest Dokan library from the official DokanNet GitHub releases: [https://github.com/dokan-dev/dokany/releases](https://github.com/dokan-dev/dokany/releases).

-## How to Build

-1. Clone or download this repository/source code.
-2. Open the solution in Visual Studio (2022 or later recommended) or use the .NET CLI.
-3. Ensure the `DokanNet` and `SharpZipLib` NuGet packages are restored.
-The provided `.csproj` file includes these dependencies.
-4. Build the solution (e.g., `dotnet build -c Release`).

-The executable `SimpleZipDrive.exe` will be in the `bin\Release\net9.0-windows` (or similar) directory.

 ## How to Use